 You’ll also learn how to add beautiful light effects and particle effects in creative ways to make your game look really professional.

 Let’s start by looking for the PNG animation for the coin in the graphics folder.
+Go into the “GLTCH Extras” folder and you will find the “coin” folder.
+Open it up.
 Select the entire PNG sequence for our coin, and drag it into Buildbox, dropping it on the action option of the drag and drop wheel.

 Let’s select the action in the assets panel and make sure we name it something easy to find in the outliner.
 Also, actions can be tied to buttons, so, make sure you name your actions so you can reference them in those buttons settings.